astreum/whitepaper/README.md

 - Check slot misses from the latest block
 - Half the stakes of validators for each of their missed slots
-- If no slot miss, the latest block hash is used as the seed in the weighted random address selector
+- If no slot miss, the latest block time proof is used as the seed in the weighted random address selector
-- If slot misses, the linear-feedback shift register, shifted to the number of slot misses, of the lastest block hash is used as the seed in the weighted random address selector
+- If slot misses, the linear-feedback shift register, shifted to the number of slot misses, of the latest block time proof is used as the seed in the weighted random address selector

 Validators who miss a slot get half their stake returned.